tazze87/tazze87.github.io/_pages/about.md

 2. <a href="/files/The_enemy_of_my_enemy.pdf" target="_blank" rel="noopener noreferrer" style="font-size:16px;">
-     The Enemy of My Enemy: How Competition Mitigates Social Dilemmas, 2025
+     The Enemy of My Enemy: How Competition Mitigates Social Dilemmas, 2025 (<a style="font-style: italic>under review</a>)
    </a><br>
     <span style="font-size:15px;">
     with <a href="https://sites.google.com/view/alessandrostringhi" target="_blank" rel="noopener noreferrer">Alessandro Stringhi</a>